martin-ueding/legacy-file-formats/legacy.1.markdown

 ## Export Rules

-With the `--make` option, the program will try to generate the exports with the pattern rules in a makefile at `~/.config/legacy/patterns.makefile`.
+With the `--make` option, the program will try to generate the exports automatically.

+I uses the pattern rules in a makefile at `~/.config/legacy/patterns.makefile`.
+If there is no file like that, the default `/etc/legacy/formats.yaml` is used instead.

+You can copy this file into your home directory and alter it.
+If you have your own file, the system wide is not used.

 Make will be called in the directory of the file onto the export file.
 Example:
 `make -f ... -C ... document.ods.pdf`.